aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/week-02/lesson-02.md

 - something happens when the ball hits the wall (color changes)
 - try adding gravity and friction
-- try replacing the 2d shape with an image
+- try replacing the 2d shape with an image.
+Note that the new p5.js library changed how files should be loaded.
+[See this](https://www.youtube.com/watch?v=25omXt_OjD4)

 Drawing With Mouse:
 - Use keyboard to set different brush options (color, size etc.)

-Upload your sketch to our [Open Processing class](https://openprocessing.org/class/101465#/).
+Upload your sketch to our [Open Processing class](https://openprocessing.org/class/107413#/).